dphuong2103/porfolio-v3/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Midouz](https://github.com/dphuong2103/porfolio-v3).
+Please give me proper credit by linking back to [Phương Trần](https://github.com/dphuong2103/porfolio-v3).
 Thanks!

 ## Built With

-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://midouz-portfolio.netlify.app/" target="_blank">Phương Trần</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.
 ## Features